Mineeagle/AdvancedTopicsInComputerScience/README.md

 This repo contains some stuff for a module in university.
 To be more precise, it contains the routeplanning code for the used clothing containers.

 # Usage
 Simply put, run the main.py file and the route will be generate and sent to a server.
+But please change the path in main.py which points to the config.json file.

 Adjustments can be made in the [config.json](config.json) file.
 It may look like this: